Kärcher Spray extraction machine Puzzi 8/1

 Spray extraction machine Puzzi 8/1

-Powerful cleaning specialist for upholstery and stain removal on textile surfaces: Puzzi 8/1 spray extraction cleaner with ergonomic, extra-short upholstery nozzle.
+Powerful cleaning specialist for upholstery, as well as for stain removal on textile surfaces: Puzzi 8/1 spray extraction cleaner with an ergonomic, particularly short upholstery nozzle.

 Features and benefits